 “Prior to moving to Glasgow [for art school], my music collection was very masculine, very adolescent.
 It was a lot of angry guitar riffs.
 When I got to Glasgow I found this romance and sadness in music, rather than just pure balls and anger.”

-My musical evolution resembled Hutchinson’s.
-I was a city kid that almost exclusively bumped aggro hip-hop.
-When I got to college in Minneapolis and become a DJ at Radio K my tastes expanded to indie rock and beyond, drawn to atmospheric sounds and vulnerable storytelling.
+My own musical evolution resembles Hutchinson’s.
+Growing up in the inner city, I almost exclusively bumped aggro hip-hop.
+When I went to college in Minneapolis and became a DJ at Radio K my tastes expanded to indie rock and beyond, drawn to atmospheric sounds and confessional storytelling.

 During our conversation, Hutchinson recalls a U2 concert he attended while in high school with his girlfriend outside of Dublin, Ireland.